nabicht/Buttonwood/README.md

-MarketPy is a python software package created to help quickly create, (re)build, or analyze markets, market structures, and market participants.
+Buttonwood is a python software package created to help quickly create, (re)build, or analyze markets, market structures, and market participants.

-MarketPy is licensed under the MIT license.
+Buttonwood is licensed under the MIT license.